Davi-S/Toolorant/README.md

 *[(\*) In development](#outro)*

 # Getting Started
+Follow these steps or watch [this video](https://youtu.be/4Iwrv3aTVKg) (https://youtu.be/4Iwrv3aTVKg) to get it up and running.

 To use Toolorant you need to have **Python** and **Toolorant** (duh) on your computer.

 ## Python